 There are 30 members of Broxbourne Borough Council.
 Each is elected to represent residents who live in one of the 10 areas (or 'wards') that make up the Borough.
-The Conservative Group has 28 councillors and Labour Group has two councillors.
+The Conservative Group has 27 councillors, the Labour Group has two councillors and one unaligned member.

 Councillors are elected for a four year term.
 The role of a councillor includes: